CSIRO-enviro-informatics/loci-excelerator/README.md

 # loci-excelerator
 A reapportionment tool for the Loc-I project

+# IderDown
+A tool for downloading subsets of ID's based on within relationship in a given dataset.
+This feature can be found at the `/iderdown` url. ie Get me all meshblocks within a given SA2

 # Development
 ## Repository Structure
 **/excelerator** - Contains a meteor JS (http://meteor.com) application